Disaster Prep: Lessons learned from pet owners who've been evacuated.

 - Tie-out cable or Trolley Runner cable for securing your dog in open areas without fences.

-- Photos of your pets in case you're separated.
+- Hard copy photos of your pets in case you're separated

 - Poop bags and pee pads for keeping your dog clean during confinement